Difficulty: Hard, Asked-in: Google, Amazon, Microsoft

 }

-The base case occurs when one of the strings is empty.
-We check if either m or n is 0.
-If m is 0, we return n, and if n is 0, we return m.
+Base case occurs when one of the strings is empty.
+So if m is 0, we return n, and if n is 0, we return m.
 The reasoning behind this is simple: To transform one string into an empty string, we must delete all of its characters.
-Alternatively, to transform an empty string into a non-empty string, we must insert all of the non-empty string's characters.
+Similarly, to transform an empty string into a non-empty string, we must insert all of the non-empty string's characters.

 {